schatterjee30/Robseq/README.md

-# Robseq: A Robust Statistical Model for Differential Gene Expression Analysis in RNA-Seq Studies
+# Robseq: A Robust Statistical Model for Differential Gene Expression Analysis in RNA-Seq Studies.